Vladimir Ossipoff: Early career and marriage

 Later in 1931, he moved to Honolulu, Hawaii, to visit his high school friend and college roommate, Douglas Slaten, who convinced him to look for work among the California trained architects in Honolulu.
 Val later stated that Slaten said, "You don't have anything to lose.
 Why don't you come over."
 Val said, in the early 1960s, that he moved to Honolulu to carry on a "War on Ugliness," a struggle to counter what he felt was poor architectural design and unrestricted development of Honolulu.
 He found work with the architect Charles W. Dickey and assisted in Dickey's 1931 design for the Immigration Station at Honolulu Harbor which was constructed in 1934.
 He left Dickey, briefly did some perspective works for Ray Morris who was the head of Lewers and Cooke's building department, and then worked as the head of Theo H. Davies & Co.
 Home Building Department beginning in May 1932 until the end of September 1935.
 At the end of 1932, his first design for a home was for A. W. Manz in Kāhala where he also designed several other homes there in a Bishop Estate subdivision in a modest modified Monterey style because he felt that the climate in Honolulu is similar to the climate in the summer in Carmel, California, where it is "thoroughly enjoyable and outdoors".
-During that time he married the former Raelynn Loughery from San Francisco on January 24, 1935.
-In October 1935, Ossipoff joined his school friend Tommy Perkins at Stiehl before he returned to C. W. Dickey and assisted with the drawings for the Kula Sanatorium, designed the lights at the Waikiki Theatre's lobby and did the Hunnewell house, which was located at today's Kawainni Park, just Kokohead of 'Aina Haina on the beach.
+During that time he married the former Raelyn Loughery from San Francisco on January 24, 1935.
+In October 1935, Ossipoff joined his school friend Tommy Perkins at Stiehl before he returned to C. W. Dickey and assisted with the drawings for the Kula Sanatorium, designed the lights at the Waikiki Theatre's lobby and did the Hunnewell house, which was located at today's Kawaikui Beach Park, just Kokohead of 'Aina Haina on the beach.
 In March 1936, he formed his own architectural firm in Honolulu, Vladimir Ossipoff, AIA, which later became Ossipoff and Associates.
 The first house he designed with his own firm was for Cyril E. and Milme Pemberton on Makiki Heights, Honolulu.

 Awards and memberships

 Ossipoff was elected a Fellow of the American Institute of Architects in 1956.
+He later served as Chancellor of the AIA College of Fellows in 1966.
 He was awarded the first medal of honor of the AIA Hawaii chapter.
 He was a member of The Pacific Club, for which he designed a new building in 1959.

-Later life
+Death

-He died October 1, 1998 in Honolulu at the Kuakini Hospital at the age of 90.
+He died October 1, 1998, in Honolulu at the Kuakini Hospital at the age of 90.

 Legacy

 In 2007, the Honolulu Museum of Art organized the first museum retrospective of his work.
-"Hawaiian Modern: The Architecture of Vladimir Ossipoff" was on view at the Academy from November 29, 2007, to January 27, 2008.
+"Hawaiian Modern: The Architecture of Vladimir Ossipoff" was on view at the academy from November 29, 2007, to January 27, 2008.
 The show was planned to travel next to the German Architecture Museum in Frankfurt, Germany (Summer 2008) and the Yale School of Architecture Gallery in New Haven, Connecticut (Fall 2008).